-JULY 2013 ISSUE NO. 15
+JULY 2014 ISSUE NO. 16

-This Annual Report includes the test results on the water quality of the Old Bridge Municipal Utilities Authority (Old Bridge MUA) during the year 2012.
+This Annual Report includes the test results on the water quality of the Old Bridge Municipal Utilities Authority (Old Bridge MUA) during the year 2013.
 Of the eighty-four (84) contaminants that are regulated, only six (6) contaminants were actually detected in very small quantities.
+In every case, the quantities found were less than the maximum levels allowed by regulations.
 Also included is information concerning the source of the water supply, a table showing information on the six (6) detected contaminants, the definition of terms used in the table and the maximum levels allowed by regulation.